 Teleprompter Rental NYC

-While we have both large and small teleprompters, our primary rental unit is the Autocue Professional Series 12″ pictured above.
+While we have both large and small teleprompters, our primary rental unit is the Autocue Professional Series 12″.

 It’s an extremely versatile and reliable machine designed for demanding “real world” broadcast studio and location shoots.

 The copy is clear and easily readable in bright sunlight.
 To do this, a monitor must produce a minimum of 1000 Nits (Nits is the industry’s brightness standard).
 Our precision machines feature an outstanding 1600 Nits!

 This enables the camera body to move forward and backward to fit an Alexa, Red, F3 or any size camera (DV or ENG), even a small “prosumer model.”
 The rear of the Gold Plate rig holds one or more counterweights for use in balancing very lightweight cameras.

 If you are outside or away from AC power, our professional units can be powered from a battery pack (12v), which we can supply.
 This makes the unit perfect for use in even the most difficult daylight, or location broadcast situation.

 Our machines include a lightweight hood for easy transport to the set.
 It easily adjusts up or down to allow placing the lens to shoot through the exact center of the glass, with no need to adjust the camera

 We use the highest quality Gold Plate Professional units from Autocue.

 Unlikely though it may be, it’s still possible for something to go wrong!

 Connectors and cables may fail, so we always carry duplicates.